SiyuanYan1/EPVT-and-Skin-DG-benchamrk/README.md

 ## News

-- The new medical domain generalization benchmark for Melanoma Recognition (Dermatology), Diabetic Retinopathy Classification (Ophthalmology), and Cancerous Tissue Detection (Histopathology) has been released at https://github.com/SiyuanYan1/PLDG.
+- The extended version has been released at https://github.com/SiyuanYan1/PLDG.

 ## Installation